Master’s Degree

 - The school specialist concentration prepares graduates to become licensed leaders of technology facilitation in K–12 schools and school districts by providing professional development for other faculty members and modeling technology integration in the classroom.

-- The online learning and teaching concentration is designed for individuals interested in pursuing online teaching positions in higher education as well as K–12 environments, such as specializing in learning management, distance education, educational media, or the coordination of instructional technologies.
+- The online learning and teaching concentration is designed for individuals interested in pursuing online teaching positions in higher education and K–12 environments, specializing in learning management, distance education, educational media, or instructional technology coordination.

-- The training and development concentration is geared toward applications in the corporate sector as well as government, military, or even nonprofit roles in instructional design and development, analysis and evaluation, content development, and more.
+- The training and development concentration is geared toward applications in the corporate sector, as well as in government, military, and nonprofit roles in instructional design and development, analysis and evaluation, content development, and human performance improvement.

 Contact Information